-Learning how to make money on eBay was a personal goal that I decided to try at the beginning of the year.
+Learning how to sell on ebay and make money was a personal goal that I decided to try at the beginning of the year.
 With so much stuff lying around that needed to get Marie Kondo’d, I decided to give eBay a shot.

-Everyone knows that you can buy anything off of eBay, but most people don’t know how to make money on eBay.
+Everyone knows that you can buy anything off of eBay, but most people don’t know how to sell on ebay and make money.
 This ultimate step-by-step guide covers all the ins and out of selling on eBay.
-Learn how to find items to sell as well as how to price, list, and ship them to make some easy money!
+Learn how to find items to sell as well as how to set a good price, list, and ship them to make some easy money!

 Types of Sellers on eBay

-While anyone can learn how to sell stuff on eBay, people tend to fall into a couple of different categories with their sales.
+While anyone can learn how to sell on ebay and make money, people tend to fall into a couple of different categories of ebay sellers.